 Day 13: Tal – Besisahar- Kathmandu 8-9 hours driving.

-Early Morning we start travel to Machhekhola in a Deluxe bus along the Trishuli River and Budi Gandaki River. this drive will passes throught the charming villages, lush green valleys, and travel with local people. while we reach Machhekhola we can enjoy the views of riverside. stay over night at Lodge.
+We commence our Manaslu Circuit Trek with an early morning drive to Machhekhola in a Deluxe bus along the Trishuli River and Budi Gandaki River.
+This drive will pass through charming villages, and lush green valleys, and travel with local people.
+When we reach Machhekhola we can enjoy the views of the riverside.
+Stay overnight at the Lodge.

 Out of two routes that leave from Machhakhola, we will choose the easier course and walk through the hallucinating trail, fenced by marijuana plants on both sides, until arriving at the Khorlabesi.
 From there, we will drop into the gorgeous ravine of Budhi Gandaki River and continue along the ancient yak caravan routes.
 The exotic large black rocks, sometimes overhanging, create a perfectly natural setting.

-Soon, we will enter into the Tatopani and venture across more exquisite waterfalls, cliffs and farm fields before entering into the village of Dovan.
+Soon, we will enter the Tatopani and venture across more exquisite waterfalls, cliffs, and farm fields before entering the village of Dovan.
 It is a nice village offering fleeting glimpses of the Manaslu and other anonymous ranges.
 We will continue our journey through the Yaruphant to arrive at the Jagat, where there is an entry checkpoint of the Manaslu Conservation Area Project (MCAP).

 From Philim, Deng is still 4-5 hours away.
-Through the isolated village of EkleBhatti (meaning one house), we will head up to the suspension bridge across the Budhi Gandaki river and pass through the sub-tropical forest that leads to the village of Pewa.
+Through the isolated village of EkleBhatti (meaning one house), we will head up to the suspension bridge across the Budhi Gandaki river and pass through the sub-tropical forest leading to the Pewa village.
 A big and vibrant Kani gate, with the paintings of the few Buddhist deities, welcomes us to the village of Deng.

 Phedi through the quaint village of Rana.
 But, you will never really know when you came and left the Bihi Phedi because the village itself is divided into three separate clusters of houses.

-The surprises are still at stock.
-On the way to Namrung, we will walk through a pleasant forest of lichens and pines before entering into a serene village of Namrung.
-To describe Namrung in a phrase, we can call it a "Nepali version of the Tibet" as you will get to witness the Tibetan cultures, rituals, and languages at first hand.
+The surprises are still in stock.
+On the way to Namrung, we will walk through a pleasant forest of lichens and pines before entering into the serene village of Namrung.
+To describe Namrung in a phrase, we can call it a "Nepali version of Tibet" as you will get to witness the Tibetan cultures, rituals, and languages firsthand.

 It is going to be a nice day today as you are about to venture across some of the exquisite villages and monasteries on the way.